WormBase/wb-search/README.md

 #### Update Dockerrun.aws.json

 Dockerrun.aws.json describes how various containers are put together to form a system.
-It's the Beanstalk equivelent of Docker Compose's compose file.
+It's the Beanstalk equivalent of Docker Compose's compose file.

 The versions for docker images needs to be updated to matching the containers created above.